 Common mistakes

-• Doing only text mocks.
-Voice exposes hedging, ums, and run-on sentences that text hides
+- Doing only text mocks.
+Voice exposes hedging, ums, and run-on sentences that text hides; use ChatGPT Advanced Voice or Gemini Live

 FAQ

-• Voice or text?: Voice is closer to reality and exposes filler words, but text gives you a transcript to study.
-Best practice: voice once for realism, text once for review with the transcript open.
+- Voice or text?: Voice is closer to reality and exposes filler words; text gives you a transcript to study.
+Best practice: voice once for realism, then read back the auto-transcript both ChatGPT and Gemini Live save.
+If you want delivery analytics (filler-word count, pace), run one round in Yoodli on top.